301.74 PLUM POX, "SHARKA"

 ADDITONAL INFESTED AREAS

-Ontario, Canada: Three sites have been confirmed, two sites in the-Lake, and one in St. Catharines.
+Ontario, Canada: Three sites have been confirmed, two sites in Niagara-on-the-Lake, and one in St. Catharines.